bruce1408/video_recognition/README.md

 # Results

-> Pic 1 is the result of the official data training, pic2, pic3, pic4 are the results of our moupdels.
+> Pic 1 is the result of the official data training, pic2, pic3, pic4 are the results of our models.

 <div align="center">
     <img src="demo/ava_demo.gif" width="600px"/>